Nukesor/pueue/README.md

         [log]
         logTime = 1209600

-#### options

-`stopAtError = True` Define if the demon should enter paused state, if a process in the queue fails.
+`stopAtError = True` Determines if the demon should enter paused state, if a process in the queue fails.
 `resumeAfterStart = False` If you want pueue to instantly resume a queue from the last session, set this value to `True`.
+`maxProcesses = 1` Determines how many tasks should be processed concurrently.

-`logTime = 1209600` The logs of all your commands can be found in `~/.shared/pueue/*.log`.
-Old logs will be deleted after the time specified in your config.
+`logTime = 1209600`  Old logs will be deleted after the time specified in your config.

+## Logs

+All logs can be found in `~/.shared/pueue/*.log`.
+Logs of previous pueue session will be rotated and contain a timestamp in the name.
+In case the daemon fails or something goes wrong, there is a separate log for the daemon at `~/.shared/pueue/daemon.log`.
+If the daemon crashes, please send the stack trace from this log!

 ## Utils